At the start of each year, I have emails in my inbox from people who need my help with budgeting.

 These would be considered the extra ingredients that you want to make the cookie dough taste better.

-For example, you may send your parents money, invest in an RESP registered education savings plan to help your fund your child’s education.
+For example, you may send your parents money and invest in an RESP registered education savings plan to help fund your child’s education.

 You might send money to your parents or children who need your financial help.